 Check out which card is better in our credit card breakdown below.

-Chase Sapphire Preferred® Card
+The winner: Chase Sapphire Preferred® Card

 Chase Freedom Flex℠ vs Chase Sapphire Preferred® Card Card breakdown

 Despite being part of the Chase Ultimate Rewards program, these two cards have many differences.
 Let’s see which one is better.